Upgrade Nebula Graph from version 2.x to 3.0.1¶

 - There is no upgrade script.
 You have to manually upgrade each server in the cluster.

 - The hard disk space left on each machine should be two times as much as the space taken by the original data directories.
 Half of the reserved space is for storing the manual backup of data.
-The other half is for storing the WALs that will be copied to the
+The other half is for storing the WALs copied to the

-dst_db_pathand the new keys supporting vertices with no tags.
+dst_db_pathand the new keys generated to support vertices with no tags.

 - Known issues that could cause data loss are listed on GitHub known issues.
 The issues are all related to altering schema or default values.